Employment discrimination against persons with criminal records in the United States: All offenders

-Mississippi does not erase an individual's criminal history, but rather replaces "Conviction" with "Dismissed in Furtherance of Justice" in the disposition.
 Some state justice systems do not allow arrestees to deny arrests for which the charges were dismissed, and some do not allow those whose charges were expunged to deny the conviction.
 One side of the argument states that a convicted sex offender has a particularly difficult time finding employment based upon biases and generalizations that are associated with the label and criminal record.
 As a result, legislation may be more difficult to pass for the protection of this type of discrimination.
 Common entertainment such as Law and Order SVU and Criminal Minds possibly twist the realities of threat or recidivism when applied to rehabilitated offenders returning to citizenship in society, although these perceptions could differ in the hirings of persons with criminal records.

 Case law

 Some courts have rejected any notion that basing hiring decisions on criminal convictions constitutes any type of illegal discrimination.

-(Include more cases of law examples and provide the relevant reference).
+In addition, there is no known legal recourse for news agencies to remove American citizens from police blotters.
+However, there are often limits on a sex offender’s placement on the sex offender registry.